Lowest numbers in two weeks as one more Covid-19 related death and 35 new cases reported

 Flu vaccine

-Meanwhile, Professor Karina Butler, chair of the National Immunisation Advisory Committee, has said that a new nasal flu vaccine will be available for children returning to school next month.
+Meanwhile, Prof Karina Butler, chair of the National Immunisation Advisory Committee, has said that a new nasal flu vaccine will be available for children returning to school next month.

 The new vaccine would be offered to children up to 12 years of age, and it is hoped it will reduce the rates of flu during the winter.